Blubell26/giuliapacciotti.com/_posts/2026-07-20-what-unschooling-teaches.md

 This is the part that gets missed in the feral-kids image.
 Freedom without containment doesn't produce free kids.
 It produces kids who never got the chance to find their own edges, because nothing pushed back.
 Stray kids have a hard time becoming free, unschooled or not.
 That's the part nobody expects.
 There is so much discipline in freedom.

+Without boundaries we stay slaves of circumstance, pulled by whatever is louder in the moment.
+We lose the ability to know what we actually need, and even when we do know, we never learned we were allowed to protect it.
+We lose ourselves in this or that, whatever is being asked of us, whoever is in the room.
+Much of society is built on people who never got this training.
+Adults who can’t say no, who can’t hold a line, who mistake going along with everything for being easy to love.​​​​​​​​​​​​​​​​

 ## What happens without this

 A child without boundaries gets walked on or they resort to apply anger/violence.
 Both are the same wound expressed two ways, a child who never got a reliable read on where they end and someone else begins, showing it either by disappearing into what others want or by fighting or dismissing everything that comes near them.